tetrogem/steplo/README.md

 cargo run -- -h
 ```

-See additional documentation on all of Steplo's language features in the Steplo book 👉 [https://steplo.tetro.dev/](https://steplo.tetro.dev/)
+See additional documentation on all of Steplo's language features in the Steplo book: [https://steplo.tetro.dev/](https://steplo.tetro.dev/)